caramelomartins/awesome-linters/README.md

 - [pylint](https://github.com/PyCQA/pylint) - Source code analyzer which looks
   for programming errors, helps enforcing a coding standard and sniffs for some code smells.
+- [ruff](https://github.com/astral-sh/ruff) - An extremely fast Python linter, written in Rust which is orders of magnitude faster than alternative tools while integrating more functionality behind a single, common    interface.
 - [wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) -
   The strictest and most opinionated python linter ever.
 - [yala](https://github.com/cemsbr/yala) - YALA combines many linters to improve